taikoxyz/docs/src/content/docs/guides/setup-your-wallet.md

 ### The add buttons did not work

 If the add buttons did not work you can first try using [chainid.network](https://chainid.network/).
-If that doesn't work either, head over to the [RPC reference](/network-reference/rpc-reference) and [Contract address reference](/network-reference/contract-address-reference) pages and add them to your wallet manually.
+If that doesn't work either, head over to the [RPC reference](/network-reference/rpc-configuration) and [addresses reference](/network-reference/addresses) pages and add them to your wallet manually.